Stephen-Stac/nail-salon/README.md

 # Nail Salon Management System

 Welcome to the **Nail Salon Management System** project!
-This application helps nail salons manage appointments, clients, services, staff, and more.
+This Laravel application helps nail salons manage appointments, clients, services, staff, and more.
-NB: This project is still in progress

 ---